23 Sep 2022

 Mayo Dark Sky Park stretches between Nephin Mountain Range and the Atlantic Coast covering an area of 150km2.
 It was awarded a Gold Tier standard by the International Dark Sky Association, making it one of the best places to see stars, meteors and even the aurora, all with the naked eye.

-The park encompasses Ballycroy National Park and the Wild Nephin National Park and has three main viewing points.
+Mayo Dark Sky Park is the sky above the lands of Wild Nephin National Park, and has three main viewing points.

 Ballycroy Visitor Centre has an interpretive exhibition and from it you can follow a 2km looped walk to the elevated plateau of Cleary’s Hill.
 Claggan Mountain Coastal Trail follows a boardwalk that affords gorgeous views in the daytime and wonderful stargazing opportunities at night.